nbrar1282/ReminderProject/breakdownofWork.md

     Creating a admin page.
     Destroying a session remotely by admin.

-I read the documentation and watched videos to understand variois differnt ways of storing sessions and also watched d2l videos for understanding the passport logic.
+I read the documentation and watched videos to understand various differnt ways of storing sessions and also watched d2l videos for understanding the passport logic.

 =================================================================================================================
 ==----------------------------------------------| Second Sprint |-----------------------------------------------==